 Originally from the UK, photographer and artist Sal Taylor Kydd earned her BA in Modern Languages and has an MFA in Photography from Maine Media College.
 Sal has exhibited nationally, including shows at A. Smith Gallery in Texas, The Keystone Art Space in Los Angeles, Gallery 69 also in Los Angeles and the Pho Pa Gallery in Portland.

-Sal has most recently self published a book of poetry and photographs entitled Just When I Thought I Had You, and has authored and created a number of hand-made artist books, notably Cadence, Late Love and most recently Keepsakes.
+Sal has most recently self published a book of poetry and photographs entitled Just When I Thought I Had You which is in the Getty Collection and has authored and created a number of hand-made artist books, notably Cadence, Late Love and most recently Keepsakes.

 Sal's artist books are represented by Priscilla Juvelis, Inc. She and her family reside in Rockport, Maine where Sal is on the board at Maine Media College.

-All works on the website are available for sale as limited edition prints.
+All works on the website are available for sale as limited edition platinum-palladium prints.

 Please contact the artist for print pricing and information.